PaperPrototype/Intro-Coding-and-Computers/3 - C/Lecture/english.md

 This could prove to be very useful in understanding how the code works.
 You could then remove the extra `printf` once you understand what is happening.

 And thats it!
 Have fun!

-TODO:
-Replit IDE, code "wrapping"
-- You can disable the annoying "code wrapping" feature by going to the settings (the gear wheel on the left column) then set "wrapping" to "none".